AmericaColombiaSouth America

 Stroll Through Plaza de Bolivar

 In the north, you will find the concrete symbol of the constitution of Colombia in the shape of a palace of justice.
-In the west and south, you will find the 53m long building of the Lievano Palace which narrates the history of Colombia and envelopes the history of how it was being made as well as the Colombian political building called National Capital and its famous murals, respectively.
+In the west and south, you will find the 53m long building of the Lievano Palace, which narrates the history of Colombia and envelopes the history of how it was being made as well as the Colombian political building called National Capital and its famous murals, respectively.

-Finally, in the east, you can visit the primary Cathedral of Bogota to seek the blessings of the Archbishop of Bogota who sits here in the old building.
+Finally, in the east, you can visit the primary Cathedral of Bogota to seek the blessings of the Archbishop of Bogota, who sits here in the old building.

 Know About Colombian History At The National Museum of Columbia

-The National Museum of Columbia, located in downtown Bogota, not only gives you a sneak peek of the place from where the old Bogota was born.
+The National Museum of Columbia, located in downtown Bogota, not only gives you a sneak peek of the place where the old Bogota was born.
 It is also one of the oldest buildings in South America.

-The museum has over 20,000 objects and has a collection of paintings, mummies, artefacts, sculptures and historical documents.
+The museum has over 20,000 objects and has a collection of paintings, mummies, artefacts, sculptures, and historical documents.
 The stone and cement enclosed structure made in the Greek prison-like fashion has different cells categorizing the different historical periods.
-Roaming the halls of this museum provides a short tour of different phases of how a nation was built from a pile of rubble.

 Visit The Salt Cathedral of Zipaquira

-The Salt Cathedral is another unique destination that you will find only on the lands of Bogota and nowhere else.
+The Salt Cathedral is another unique destination that you will find only in the lands of Bogota and nowhere else.
 It is a marvel of Colombian Architecture and is also known as “The Jewel of Modern Architecture”.

 Built by the Bogota architect Roswell Garavito, the history of the Cathedral goes back to the times of miners and slavery.
-The Cathedral is simply a new addition to the cave structure but what makes it different is the effort and creativity of the people who contributed to making it a masterpiece.
+The Cathedral is simply a new addition to the cave structure, but what makes it different is the effort and creativity of the people who contributed to making it a masterpiece.

 The cave-like structure and the blue aura with the cross, in the end, provide a surreal feeling.
 A journey of mankind to reach a higher power.